dhis2/training-docs/content/design_for_data_use/tg_users.md

 ![ou-outpu](images/users/ou-output.png)

 Next, we see available user groups.
-Just add this user to the malaria data capture user role for now.
+Just add this user to the malaria data capture and GEN access user groups for now.
 We will review user groups in more detail later on.

 Lastly, we have Analytics dimension restrictions.
 We will not cover this in this academy.